sschwarzer/ftputil/doc/README.txt

 Prerequisites
 -------------

-To use ftputil, you need Python, at least version 2.6.
-Python 3.x versions work as well.
+To use ftputil, you need Python, at least version 3.5.

 Installation
 ------------